Agile Nearshore Software Development: 2026 Guide & Benefits

 What is the main reason companies use software outsourcing?

-The primary driver for software outsourcing is often cost reduction.
+The primary driver is often cost reduction.
 However, other major reasons include gaining access to specialized skills not available locally, increasing operational efficiency, and accelerating time to market.

 Is software outsourcing only for large companies?

 Not at all.
-Startups and small to medium sized businesses are some of the biggest beneficiaries of software outsourcing.
+Startups and small to medium sized businesses are some of the biggest beneficiaries.
 It allows them to access top engineering talent and scale quickly without the high upfront costs and administrative overhead of hiring a large in house team.

 How do I choose between nearshore and offshore outsourcing?